-Data cleaning is the identification and correction of corrupted, duplicate, missing or inaccurate data.
-The capability of the organization to operate efficiently and to make accurate decisions that lead to positive outcomes requires these activities and processes be engrained in daily operations.
-Data cleaning has played a critical role in ensuring data quality for enterprise applications.
-Naturally, there has been extensive research in this area, and many data cleaning algorithms have been translated into tools to detect and to possibly repair certain classes of errors such as outliers, duplicates, missing values, and violations of integrity constraints (Abedjan et al. 2016).
+Data cleaning is considered as a part of a larger process of data gathering and exploitation which is called data mining.
+As already has been examined the whole process of data cleaning it should be mentioned that data cleaning is considered to takes places at the third phase of data mining (i.e.: Prepare and pre-process data).
+Data cleaning is the process of identifying and correcting data that is corrupted, duplicated, missing, or erroneous.
+These activities and processes must be ingrained in everyday operations for the organization to operate efficiently and make accurate judgments that lead to beneficial outcomes.
+Data cleansing has been crucial in assuring the quality of data for enterprise applications.
+Many data cleaning algorithms have been converted into tools to detect and maybe correct particular classes of errors such as outliers, duplicates, missing values, and violations of integrity constraints, therefore there has been a lot of research in this field.
+(Abedjan et al. 2016).

 In many if not most instances, data can only be cleaned effectively with some human involvement.
 Therefore, there is typically an interaction between data cleaning tools and data visualization systems (Hellerstein, 2008).
 Almost all practical tools involve humans, for example, to verify detected errors, to specify cleaning rules, or to provide feedback that can be part of a machine learning algorithm (Abedjan et al. 2016).